ScriptSmith/instamancer/FAQ.md

 If you want something *really* fast, try [Instaphyte](https://github.com/ScriptSmith/instaphyte).
 It's as much as 7x faster.

+## Can I run multiple instances at the same time rather than batch scraping?
+No. Instagram will probably rate-limit your IP address and then Instamancer will have to pause until the limit is lifted.

+## What happens if I disable grafting?
+Chrome / Chromium will eventually decide that it doesn't want the page to consume any more resources and future requests to the API will be aborted.
+This usually happens between 5k-10k posts regardless of the memory available on the system.
+There doesn't seem to be any combination of Chrome flags to avoid this.

+## How far back can I scrape?
+Seemingly as far as there are posts to scrape, but you can only reach old posts by scraping the most recent ones.

+## How many posts can I scrape from a given endpoint?
+The most I've seen is more than 5 million.

 ## How do I use the `--upload` flag and depot?
 1. Set up [depot](https://github.com/ScriptSmith/depot)
     1. Set up basic access authentication if you're using a public server